Sanglorian/orcus/Orcus Monsters - current.md

 <figure><img src="pics\LuigiCastellani_CGFIGHTER.png" alt="Fighter by Luigi Castellani" style="zoom: 100%;" /><figcaption>Fighter by Luigi Castellani</figcaption></figure>

 ##### In the World
 **Distractable:** The jiang-shi is compelled to count any heap of things it comes across, like a pile of glutinous rice or a basket of hen eggs.
-It must spend at least one move action per round counting until it has finished (it is a very fast counter, but there can be a lot of rice in a pile).
-It cannot use its *special scroll* or *drink breath* powers while distracted.
+It must spend at least one move action per round counting until it has finished.
+A jiang-shi is a very fast counter and can count most piles of items in one move action, but very large piles may take as many as three move actions.
+It cannot use its *special scroll* or *drink breath* powers while there is a pile yet to count or on a turn that it has spent some time counting.

 **One More Breath:** When a jiang-shi is reduced to 0 HP or below, they fall unconscious and awaken in 1 hour with full hit points.
-The jiang-shi must then focus for 1 minute to fully return from the Beyond.
-If it fails to do so (for example, because it is counting hen eggs), it is destroyed.
+The jiang-shi must then immediately focus for 1 minute to fully return from the Beyond.
+If it fails to do so (for example, because it is was distracted counting for part of the minute), it is destroyed.

 **Weaknesses:** Creatures can use a mirror or ringing bell to *repel* a jiang-shi, or an altar heaped with edible offerings to the spirits to *lure* a jiang-shi (see Advanced Combat).